andrewsshughes/SYS-SaaS-CMS/content/home/homepage.md

 steps:
   - title: Create your Segments
     desc: >-
-      Use our pre-built A, AA & AAA segments or create yourown, to include:
+      Use our pre-built A, AA & AAA segments or create your own, to include:

       * Review frequency and dates